alexandrerodenas/AI-Photo-Sorter/README.md

       -   Toggle whether rules are applied automatically on load.
       -   **Add new rules** by specifying a label (e.g., "dog", "car") and a minimum confidence level.
       -   **Delete** existing rules.
+      -   **Export Profile**: Click the `Export` button to save your current name and rules to a `.json` file on your computer.
+This is useful for backups or sharing your configuration.
+      -   **Import Profile**: Click the `Import` button to load a profile from a `.json` file.
+The imported settings will populate the editor, and you can save them to apply them to your workspace.

 5.  **Apply Actions**:
    -   **Apply Manual Rules**: Click this to select all photos that match your currently defined rules without deselecting any photos you've manually selected.